 Guerrillas and the “Jungle”

-The historical context of Kipling’s most troubling work (DeDisnification, Part 8)
+Kipling’s most troubling work (DeDisneyfication, Part 8)

 Now, go in and put all the weight of your influence into hanging on, permanently, to the whole Philippines.

-The poem was actually originally penned for Queen Victoria’s Diamond Jubilee celebration, but another of his works, “Recessional”, was chosen instead.
-I say Kipling didn’t expect controversy as the work made a case for Eurocentric racism and imperialism that was quite a familiar one at the time.
-It was passed from Roosevelt to another pro-imperialist who approved of it, Senator Henry Cabot Lodge.
-But oddly, following the poem’s publication in the February 1899 issue of McClure’s Magazine, a politician of a different stripe, renowned white supremacist Benjamin Tillman of South Carolina, who read portions of it as a central exhibit in a speech to his colleagues in the Senate in that same month.
+The poem was passed from Roosevelt to another pro-imperialist who approved of it, Senator Henry Cabot Lodge.
+But oddly, following its publication in the February 1899 issue of McClure’s Magazine, a politician of a different stripe, renowned white supremacist Benjamin Tillman of South Carolina, read portions of it as a central exhibit in a speech to his colleagues in the Senate that same month.

-Tillman’s speech—essentially a rant against the newly-ratified Treaty of Paris, which ended hostilities between the United States of America and the Kingdom of Spain and established American imperial jurisdiction over the Philippine Islands—grafts the poem onto its stance, thus:²
+Tillman’s speech—essentially a rant against the newly ratified Treaty of Paris, which ended hostilities between the United States of America and the Kingdom of Spain and established American imperial jurisdiction over the Philippine Islands—grafts the poem onto its stance, thus:²

 [W]ith five exceptions every man in this Chamber who has had to do with the colored race in this country voted against the ratification of the treaty.
 It was not because we are Democrats, but because we understand and realize what it is to have two races side by side that can not mix or mingle without deterioration and injury to both and the ultimate destruction of the civilization of the higher.
 We of the South have borne this white man’s burden of a colored race in our midst since their emancipation and before.